Allen Clarke (educationalist): Legacy

 When founding the school, Clarke set himself to plan in meticulous detail.
 This was done in an ambience of local hostility led by the Campden Hill Preservation Society, which had for some years lobbied against opening a modern school in such an area – its members included the future poet laureate John Betjeman.

 Clarke's attention to detail included the design of the school badge, which depicted a fox carrying a dahlia in its jaws, the former acknowledging the family name of the lords Holland on whose land the school was built, the latter referring to Lady Holland's introduction of the bloom into England in the early years of the 19th century.
 More fundamental to his approach was the establishment of a library for the school.

 When the school opened its doors in September 1958, the Notting Hill race riots, which had broken out in August, seemed only to underline the formidable nature of the task of healing social divisions that it had set itself.
 It was Clarke's philosophy to maintain a large student population – more than 2,000.
 This size, he felt, would conduce to a greater variety in the backgrounds of pupils, and would enable a greater range of subjects to be taught.

 Teaching was at first rigidly streamed.
 This was subsequently, in the 1970s under Clarke's successor Derek Rushworth, reversed on the theory that underachieving students would benefit from intellectual association with those of greater ability.
 After a more radical period under Rushworth, Holland Park reverted to more traditional teaching methods in the 1990s.

 Whatever Holland Park did tended to be done in the glare of publicity.
 The conservative wing of the press dearly wanted to find fault with the experiment.

-But Clarke's Holland Park could point to its impressive A-level results and university entrance.
-Those pupils who had been sidelined under the 11-Plus system were given an educational opportunity, and sense of self-worth, undreamt of in the secondary modern system to which they would otherwise have been fated.
+But Clarke's Holland Park could point to its impressive A-level results and university entrance rates.
+Pupils who had been sidelined under the 11-Plus system were given an educational opportunity, and sense of self-worth, which might not have been possible of in the secondary modern system to which they would otherwise have been fated.